Overview

 If the dashboard runs behind a different public origin, set BETTER_AUTH_TRUSTED_ORIGINS (or systemConfig.auth.betterAuth.trustedOrigins) to allow that origin to start the login flow.
 If no explicit trusted origins are configured, MCPHub automatically trusts the origins from BETTER_AUTH_URL and systemConfig.install.baseUrl when they are set.

-When enabled, Better Auth mounts at ${BASE_PATH}${betterAuthConfig.basePath} (default /api/auth/better).
+DB_URL).
+File-only mode does not support Better Auth sessions, including local OIDC login.${BASE_PATH}${betterAuthConfig.basePath} (default /api/auth/better).
 BETTER_AUTH_BASE_PATH overrides the stored betterAuth.basePath value at startup.
 A valid Better Auth session cookie counts as authentication for the dashboard API.
 The mapped MCPHub user is admin only if a local user with the same username exists and is marked admin.

 Local OIDC login follows the same mapping rule as GitHub / Google login: MCPHub resolves a local username from the Better Auth session (email ?? name ?? id).
 If that username does not exist yet, MCPHub auto-creates a non-admin local user.
 OIDC login never auto-promotes a user to admin.